subgraph/sgos_handbook/05_features_and_advanced_usage_09_virtualmachines.md

 ### Command line usage

-For a more minimal, and sometimes more advanced, usage one may also use **Qemu/KVM** on its own from the command line.
+For a more minimal, and sometimes more advanced, usage one may also use **Qemu/KVM** directly with the command line interface.

 #### Creating a basic Linux virtual machine with Qemu